 In the 2013-14 season, the orchestra presented an educational programming initiative in collaboration with the Harmony Program, the United Palace Theatre in Washington Heights, and the Brooklyn Music School.
 The Chelsea Symphony performed at the premiere event for the pilot of the Amazon Original Series Mozart in the Jungle in December 2014 at Alice Tully Hall.
 Members of TCS can be seen in all four seasons of the show, available on Amazon.com.

 As a result of its participation in Mozart in the Jungle for the seminal season 3 episode "Not Yet Titled," the orchestra separately partnered with the NYC Department of Correction and began presenting concerts on Rikers Island and other detention facilities throughout the city, being the first - and only - full orchestra to have performed on Rikers.
-TCS is now in its third season of bringing classical music programming to these communities.
+TCS is now in its fourth season of bringing classical music programming to these communities.

 In recent years, TCS has been proud to collaborate with NYC institutions to reach new audiences.